cisco/mindmeld/source/userguide/kb.rst

 .. warning::

-   The QuestionAnswerer requires Elasticsearch.
-Make sure that Elasticsearch is running in a separate shell before invoking the QuestionAnswerer.
+   The QuestionAnswerer by default uses `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_ full-text search and analytics engine for information retrieval, unless explicitly specified in configs to not to use it.
+In which case, make sure that Elasticsearch is running in a separate shell before invoking the QuestionAnswerer.
+If you do not wish to use Elasticsearch, you can disable it following the :ref:`QuestionAnswerer without Elasticsearch backend <non_elasticsearch_question_answerer>` section below.

 Decide Whether your App Needs a Knowledge Base
 ----------------------------------------------